oscar-system/Oscar.jl/docs/src/InvariantTheory/reductive_groups.md

 In OSCAR, the basic set-up for a linearly reductive group in the context of Derksen's algorithm is provided by the function `linearly_reductive_group`.
 At current state, this only supports rational actions of  the special linear group (in characteristic zero).
-For the action of this group by linear substitution on forms, an explicit Reynolds operator is given by Cayley's Omega-process.
+For the action of this group by linear substitution on, say, $n$-ary forms of degree $d$, an explicit Reynolds operator is given by Cayley's Omega-process.
 We show this at work later in this section.